JMarcosHP/Debian-Indestructible/README.md

 ## Overview

-**Debian Indestructible** is a comprehensive guide for building a resilient, snapshot-capable Debian system using BTRFS and Snapper.
-This setup combines Debian's rock-solid stability with the advanced features of BTRFS snapshots, allowing you to roll back system changes effortlessly and recover from catastrophic failures.
+**Debian Indestructible** is a comprehensive guide for building a resilient, snapshot-capable Debian vanilla system using BTRFS and Snapper.
+This setup combines Debian's rock solid stability with the advanced features of BTRFS snapshots, allowing you to roll back system changes effortlessly and recover from catastrophic failures.

 Whether you're experimenting with new software, performing risky upgrades, or simply want peace of mind, this guide will help you create a system that's virtually indestructible.